grimhv/Gev/README.md

   <Record>
     <Index>0</Index>
     <Id>1552</Id>
-    <LevelName>Error</LevelName>
+    <LevelDisplayName>Error</LevelDisplayName>
-    <LevelNumber>2</LevelNumber>
+    <Level>2</Level>
-    <Date>12/17/2019 11:32:04 AM</Date>
+    <TimeCreated>12/17/2019 11:32:04 AM</TimeCreated>
-    <Source>Microsoft-Windows-User Profiles Service</Source>
+    <ProviderName>Microsoft-Windows-User Profiles Service</ProviderName>
-    <Description>User hive is loaded by another process (Registry Lock) Process name: C:\Windows\System32\svchost.exe, PID: 2632, ProfSvc PID: 1228.</Description>
+    <FormatDescription>User hive is loaded by another process (Registry Lock) Process name: C:\Windows\System32\svchost.exe, PID: 2632, ProfSvc PID: 1228.</FormatDescription>
   </Record>
   <Record>
     <Index>1</Index>
     <Id>1017</Id>
-    <LevelName>Error</LevelName>
+    <LevelDisplayName>Error</LevelDisplayName>
-    <LevelNumber>2</LevelNumber>
+    <Level>2</Level>
-    <Date>12/4/2019 10:37:19 AM</Date>
+    <TimeCreated>12/4/2019 10:37:19 AM</TimeCreated>
-    <Source>Microsoft-Windows-Perflib</Source>
+    <ProviderName>Microsoft-Windows-Perflib</ProviderName>
-    <Description>Disabled performance counter data collection from the "ASP.NET_64_2.0.50727" service because the performance counter library for that service has generated one or more errors.
+    <FormatDescription>Disabled performance counter data collection from the "ASP.NET_64_2.0.50727" service because the performance counter library for that service has generated one or more errors.
 The errors that forced this action have been written to the application event log.
-Correct the errors before enabling the performance counters for this service.</Description>
+Correct the errors before enabling the performance counters for this service.</FormatDescription>
   </Record>
 </ArrayOfRecord>
 ```